Preventing Periodontal Disease

-Periodontal (gum) disease is an infection.
-It affects the tissues and bone that support your teeth.
+Periodontal (Perry-o-DON-tal) disease is an infection affecting the tissues and bone that support your teeth.
 It is also called gum disease.

-Periodontal disease has been linked to some other diseases.
-People with diabetes or heart disease are more likely to get periodontal disease.
-Strokes and high stress also may be related to periodontal disease.
+Gum disease has been linked to some other diseases.
+People with diabetes or heart disease are more likely to get gum disease.
+Strokes and high stress also may be related to gum disease.
 Researchers are still studying these links.

 Warning Signs of Gum Disease

-• a change in the fit of partial dentures
+- a change in the way your partial dentures fit

 How Can I Prevent Periodontal Disease?

-• Brush your teeth twice a day with a fluoride toothpaste and for two minutes each time.
+- Brush your teeth twice a day with a fluoride toothpaste and for two minutes each time.

 - Eat a healthy diet and limit snacks.
-Find out more at the website choosemyplate.gov.
+Learn more online at www.choosemyplate.gov.

 Are You at Risk?

-• Many medications, such as steroids and blood pressure drugs, can affect your gums.
-Some have side effects that reduce saliva, which can affect soft tissues and make tooth decay more likely.
-Tell your dentist about all the medications you take and any changes in your health.
+- Many medications, such as steroids and blood pressure drugs, can affect your gums.
+Some have side effects that lower the amount of saliva your mouth makes.
+This can affect both your gums and teeth, which makes gum disease and cavities more likely.

-• Teens, pregnant women and those taking birth control pills face changes in hormone levels.
-These changes can cause gums to become more sensitive to plaque bacteria.
+- Pregnancy, use of birth control pills, or changes in female hormone levels.
+These can cause gums to become more sensitive.

-• Genes may play a role.
-If your parents wear dentures or you have a family history of tooth loss, be on the alert and pay close attention to changes in your gums.
+- Family history.
+If your parents wear dentures or if you have a family history of tooth loss, be on the alert and pay close attention to changes in your gums.

-- The bacteria that cause periodontal disease may be passed from parents to children and between partners through saliva.
+- The bacteria that cause gum disease may be passed from parents to children and between partners through saliva.
 This includes kissing or sharing toothbrushes and utensils.